rackerlabs/support-how-to/content/cloud-servers/disable-a-vhost-in-the-ubuntu-operating-system-and-centos-for-apache-and-nginx.md

 **Note**: If you run `php-fpm`, you need to restart that service as well, by using the following command:

     service php-fpm restart

 ### CentOS and Apache

-Disabling a virtual host in Apache in CentOS is more complicated because CentOS doesn’t have an easy command to use.
-In CentOS, you need to comment out the vhost you want to disable manually.
+Disabling a virtual host in Apache in CentOS&reg; is more complicated because CentOS doesn’t have an easy command to use.
+In CentOS, you manually need to comment out the vhost you want to disable.

 Here is an example of a **domain.com** vhost for Apache in CentOS: